 But despite these slight concerns, the committee voted to conclude the CDR process on a three-to-two vote.

-The proposed project at 1100 N. Delaware Avenue, in the Central Delaware Zoning Overlay, triggered CDR review on two counts (adding 100 units with a project that has an effect on residential property).
-The one-acre parcel is zoned CMX-3.
-The final building will have 169 apartment units, 75 underground parking spaces (and 25 above ground, a café space, and room for and climbing gym tenant.
-There will be pathways accessible to pedestrians between Delaware Avenue and Allen Street, so the new project will not present itself as a massive wall to non-residents.
+Core Realty's proposed project at 1100 N. Delaware Avenue, in the Central Delaware Zoning Overlay, triggered CDR review on two counts (adding 100 units with a project that has an effect on residential property).
+The one-acre parcel is zoned CMX-3 and can be built by-right.
+The final building will have 169 apartment units, a café space, a climbing gym, and 75 underground parking spaces with an additional 25 above ground.
+There will be pathways accessible to pedestrians between Delaware Avenue and Allen Street, so the new building will not present itself as a massive wall to non-residents.

 The project also reuses the Edward Corner warehouse, an old redbrick structure with prominent historic signage, will be preserved to the greatest extent possible—even replicating the existing windows where they’ve been boarded up.

-“We are really delighted to see Edward Corner building incorporated into this project,” said Patrick Grossi.
+“We are really delighted to see Edward Corner building incorporated into this project,” said Patrick Grossi, director of advocacy for the Preservation Alliance.
 “Hopefully this might create a model for incorporating former industrial historic structures alongside vacant adjacent parcels.
 We are also delighted to see the distinctive ghost signs being retained, which are arguably the building’s character defining feature.”

-A previous version of than plan hadn’t preserved the building and both Grossi’s group and The Fishtown Neighbors Association were very pleased with its retention.
+A previous version of the plan hadn’t preserved the building and both Grossi’s group and The Fishtown Neighbors Association were very pleased with its retention.
 (The Corner building has since been designated as historic.)
 Fishtown Neighbors already voted on the project 77 to 33.
-They also appreciated the pedestrian walkways and that the buildings massing on Allen street, which is lined to the west with rowhouses, is pulled far back from the homes.
+They also appreciated the pedestrian walkways and that the buildings massing on Allen street, which is lined to the west with rowhouses, is pulled far back from its neighbors.

-The Fishtown Neighbors were not without concerns, however.
+The Fishtown Association was not without concerns, however.

 “In terms of what they are concerned and opposed to, I know I’m not supposed to say this, but parking in the area was a big concern and so was the density of units,” said Matt Karp, zoning chair for the Fishtown Neighbors Association.